How To Start A Programming Blog In 2024: Step-by-Step Tutorial

 I recommend these three free themes to get started:

-1. Twenty Twenty-Two (comes pre-installed)
+1. Twenty Twenty-Four (comes pre-installed)

-3. Hello Elementor
+2. Hello Elementor

-4. Astra
+3. Astra

 With Hello Elementor and Astra, you can upgrade to a premium version later if you want to.